 There are a number of currencies in this world used for trading amenities.
 Rupee, Dollar, Pound Euro, and Yen are some of them.
 These are printed currencies and coins and you might be having one of these in your wallet.
-But bitcoin is a currency you can not touch, you can not see but you can efficiently use to trade amenities.
+But bitcoin is a currency you can not touch, you can not see but you can efficiently use it to trade amenities.
 It is an electronically stored currency.
 It can be stored in your mobiles, computers, or any storage media as a virtual currency.
-Bitcoin is an innovative and digital payment system.
+Bitcoin is an innovative decentralized digital payment system.
 It is an example of a cryptocurrency and the next big thing in finance.

 What is Bitcoin Cash?

 - Bitcoin Cash is a type of fork of Bitcoin which has lower transaction costs than Bitcoin.
-Bitcoin Cash was originated in 2017 and is split into two different cryptos – Bitcoin Cash and Bitcoin SV.
+Bitcoin Cash originated in 2017 and is split into two different cryptos – Bitcoin Cash and Bitcoin SV.

 - The main purpose of creating Bitcoin Cash was to make a block of larger size in the Blockchain of 8 MB to 32 MB for acquiring more transaction records into a single block than the original Bitcoin.

 - Later in November 2018, Bitcoin Cash went to a fork itself creating- Bitcoin Cash ABC and Bitcoin SV.